mattyams/arisutea-pcb-stm32/README.md

 Key modifications to the PCB:
 - STM32F072 MCU
-  - STM32F102 can be used but a crystal will need to be placed at Y1
+  - STM32F102 can be used but a crystal will need to be placed at Y1 (v0.4 - not tested)
 - Added in Kailh Hotswap sockets.
 - Addition of full backspace position, connected to switch 59 (row 0, column 13).
   - Removed switch 63 and repositioned switch 59 to add full backspace position.